top of page

 I. Overview

 The assessment criteria of SCAHSA is rooted in the 2030 Agenda for Sustainable Development and the New Urban Agenda (NUA).
-SCAHSA has been successfully held for eighteen years until 2023, with awardees coming from different parts of the world.
+SCAHSA has been successfully held for nineteen years until 2024, with awardees coming from different parts of the world.
 It has become one of the most important sustainable development recognitions in the world, producing a significant demonstration effect.

 Winners will be awarded not only certificates and medals but also prize money at the Awards Ceremony, which will inspire their ambition and creativity and improve their work and living conditions, thus enabling them to achieve better performance.